 A RAF "Aphalina" minibus from 1977 is being sold in Moscow.
-The uniqueness of this car lies in the fact that it was made in a single copy, since it was never mass-produced.
+The uniqueness of this car is that it was made in a single copy, since it was never mass-produced.
 This is a so-called homemade product based on a decommissioned RAF-977 minibus.

 Alexey Arsenyev assembled the unusual vehicle.
 He worked as a repair mechanic in the Moscow garage of the USSR Ministry of Internal Affairs.

-The GAZ-21 sedan and GAZ-22 station wagon served as donors for body parts.
+A GAZ-21 sedan and a GAZ-22 station wagon served as donors for body parts.
 Some of the trim parts were borrowed from the Chaika and the government ZIM car.

 The 2.4-liter engine was taken from the Volga, its power is 85 horsepower, which is quite normal for a 1977 car.
 A three-speed manual transmission from the GAZ-21 was mated to the engine.